EloiStree/EloiStree/README.md

 - My code are not to be used but to be underdstood then copy and modify.
 - I am working by creating small toolboxes that depend of other toolboxes.

-### #2
+### #2 I won't publish on store

-I have a big mental illness:
 *"Life is too short to spend time selling and protecting my codes"*
-- I am quicky bored of trying to sell my code
-  - 1H code = 1H code + 1-3H of fitting the asset to the store + 1H cleaning & refactoring + 2h demo and manual + 2-6H user support by chat + ...
-- I hate protecting my code
-  - It means spending hours managing access to your code when someone can just copy past it online in 30 seconds
-  - It means that you have a code that can be useful to thousands of people but decide to keep it private by "greed"
-- I dislike working with NDA on my code (non disclosure agreement)
-  - As soon as you have NDA, it means that you can in the future be sued for sharing or using ... -__- _(Yes...
-I am super poor)_
+I spend so many hours trying to put games and codes on the store and beeing refused at the end.
+Don't expect my production to be on stores.

-### #3
+### #3 F**k social media

 I realized after years of failing that I am big fat noob in communication...
 I tried twitter, reddit, youtube...
 I am Sooo bad at it.